 81 test positive in central region

-The daily count of COVID 19 cases continued to rise in Tiruchi district with 42 people testing positive for the virus on Tuesday.
-In all, 81 people tested positive in eight of the nine central districts, as per the bulletin issued by the Health Department.
+Eighty-one persons tested positive for COVID-19 in central region on Wednesday, according to the bulletin issued by the Health Department.

-While Tiruchi recorded more than half of the total fresh cases in the region, Thanjavur reported 11 fresh cases.
-Eight persons tested positive in Perambalur, seven in Nagapattinam, six in Tiruvarur, three each in Karur and Pudukottai districts and one in Ariyalur.
-There was no fresh case in Mayiladuthurai district, the bulletin said.
+Tiruchi reported the highest number of fresh cases in the region with 47 persons testing positive in the district.
+All other districts reported less than 10 cases.
+Tiruvarur district reported seven fresh cases, Mayiladuthurai and Perambalur six each, Thanjavur 5, Nagapattinam four, Ariyalur three, Pudukottai two and Karur one.

-The number of patients undergoing treatment for the infection in Tiruchi district stood at 163 as on Tuesday.
-Thanjavur had 44 active cases, Perambalur 38, Tiruvarur 25, Karur 16, Pudukottai and Nagapattinam 15 each, Mayiladuthurai 11 and Ariyalur six.
+The number of patients under treatment, including home treatment, has risen to 198 as on Wednesday.
+Thanjavur had 48 active cases, Perambalur 43, Tiruvarur 31, Nagapattinam 18, Pudukottai 17, Karur 16, Mayiladuthurai 15 and Ariyalur nine

 - Comments will be moderated by The Hindu editorial team.